 E. None of the above

 Q11.
 You want to know if the mean values for men and women are different (p<0.05).
-What do you need to know about the data in the graph below so that you can make a conclusion about statistical significance between men and women?
+What two things do you need to know about the data in the graph below so that you can make a conclusion about statistical significance between men and women?
 (Short answer; 2 pts)

 Type of error bars and sample size